+University of Calgary

+Sociology 365 Social Stratification and Inequality Spring 2010

+Instructor: Ali Rezaei Office: SS 1052

+Class: T Th 8-10:50 am Classroom: EDC 386

+Office Hours: Tuesday 1-2 pm; Thursday 1-2 pm

+Email: arezaei@ucalgary.ca

+Course Description:

+This course is an introductory survey of theoretical concepts and empirical research in social inequality, its sources and consequences.

+Course Objectives:

-University of Calgary Sociology 365 Social Stratification and Inequality Summer 2009 Instructor: Ali Rezaei Office: SS 952 Class: MW 11- 13:45 Classroom: Office Hours: Monday 9-30 -10:30am; Wednesday 9-30 -10:30am Email: arezaei@ucalgary.ca Course Description: This course is an introductory survey of theoretical concepts and empirical research in social inequality, its sources and consequences.
-Course Objectives: - 1.
-To familiarize students with the concept and different sources of inequality: class, race, gender, and status disparities. - 2.
+- 1. To familiarize students with the concept and different sources of inequality: class, race, gender, and status disparities. - 2.
 To examine major sociological theories of social inequality.
 Class discussions will be focused on the relevance of theoretical concepts to the study of inequality in contemporary societies. - 3.
 To study concrete forms of social inequality in Canadian society.

+Required Texts:

-Required Texts: Edward Grabb and Neil Guppy (eds.), 2009, Social Inequality in Canada; Patterns, Problems, and Policies, Toronto: Pearson/ Prentice Hall.
+Edward Grabb and Neil Guppy (eds.), 2009, Social Inequality in Canada; Patterns, Problems, and Policies, Toronto: Pearson/ Prentice Hall.

 Book of Readings: SOCI 365, Inequality and Social Stratification, 2009, prepared by A. Rezaei, available at the University of Calgary bookstore.

+Student Evaluation:

-30% Student Evaluation: 1.
-Research Project:
+1. Research Project:

 The project has two parts.
-The first part is a one- page, double spaced, descriptive account of the worst case of social inequality you have personally known in your life experience (due date: July 16, in class).
-This can include any story related to social inequalities (i.e. gender issues, class and economic issues, forms of racial and ethnic discrimination, issues related to religion, regional disparities, disability, dressing and cultural practices or symbols) that has had a lasting impact on you.
+The first part is a one- page, double spaced, descriptive account of the worst case of social inequality you have personal knowledge of.
+(Due date: June 1, in class)This can include any story about anyone you know and related to social inequalities (i.e. gender issues, class and economic issues, forms of racial and ethnic discrimination, issues related to religion, regional disparities, disability, dressing and cultural practices or symbols) that has had a lasting impact on you.
 The story should include an introductory statement of the problem, a concept such as gender, class, ethnicity, etc. that this particular story can be related to, and a description of the ways that you think this problem can be related to broader social structures, legal arrangements and power relations in society.
+You do not have to write about your own experiences unless you prefer to do so.

 You should mention the sources you will be using to address the issue, i.e. statistical sources, historical records, magazines and other published material, movies, lyrics, or interviews with people.
 This topic could be any empirical question such as income inequality between genders, differential treatment in the job market, unequal distribution of educational investments in rich and poor regions/ neighborhoods and its consequences, differential access to scarce resources, such as educational and artistic skills according to social class, cultural stereotypes, policing and similar issues.

-The second part is a 7-page, double-spaced, paper (due: August 13, in class together with the original proposal) that investigates the topic you submitted as your descriptive account.
+The second part is a 7-page, double-spaced, paper (due: June 22, in class together with the original proposal) that investigates the topic you submitted as your descriptive account.
 At this stage you should be able to relate the isolated 'personal problem' to broader social structures, trends, and power relations in society using theoretical concepts covered in class and other material (statistical data, facts and figures).
-Project Paper Due: August 12 (in Class) 30% 2.
-Examinations: